Vyral/jeremy-bowers/_posts/2019-08-15-a-4-stage-guide-to-personal-and-professional-growth.md

 {% include youtube.html %}

-If you want to grow, whether personally or professionally, there are four stages you need to go through first.
-Let’s discuss.
+<p style="text-align: center;"><em>If you want to grow, whether personally or professionally, there are four stages you need to go through first.
+Let’s discuss.</em></p>

 There are four stages of growth every successful agent will go through during their career, so today we’ll shed some light on each.
 Before I cover the importance of growth, in general, let’s go over what all of these stages are.&nbsp;